camptocamp/c2cgeoportal/doc/developer/webservices.rst

 * ``background``: parent group of background layers to get.
 * ``group``: the group to get.
 * ``min_levels``: minimum number of group levels that is required, default is ``1``.
-* ``role``: role name, not used by the server but it is required for the cache management.

 Requests examples: